Consensys/eth2.0-dafny/wiki/ssz-notes.md

 }
 ```

-Note however that deserialising a sequence of bytes `xb` into for `uintN`, where `N` in `{8, 16, 32, 64, 128, 256}` requires special checks to make the target type can represent the bitvector values given by `xb`.
+Note that deserialising a sequence of bytes `xb` into `uintN`, where `N` in `{8, 16, 32, 64, 128, 256}` requires special checks to make sure the target type can represent the bitvector values given by `xb`.
 For instance, `deserialise<uint8>`'s domain is the set of sequences `xb` of length `1`.
 More generally,  `deserialise<uintk>`'s domain is the set of sequences `xb` of length `|xb| * 8 = k`.

-The complete formal Dafny definition is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/IntSeDes.dfy) along with the proof of involution.
+The complete formal Dafny definition of the serialisation/deserialisation for  `uintN` is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/IntSeDes.dfy) along with the proof of involution.

 ### Bitlists